Life Among the Piutes: Their Wrongs and Claims

 with him constantly since we were married.
 Oh,

 Good Spirit, come!
-Oh, come into the hearts of
+Oh, come into the hearts

 this people.
-Oh, whisper in their hearts that they
+Oh, whisper in their hearts that

 may not kill my poor husband!
 Oh, good chief,